Degrees of non-Gorenstein canonical Fano threefolds with Picard number one: Acknowledgments

 The author would like to thank his supervisor Prof. Haidong Liu for helpful discussions and valuable suggestions.
-The author would also like to thank Prof. Chen Jiang and Prof. Jie Liu for helpful discussions.
+He would like to thank Prof. Chen Jiang and Prof. Jie Liu for helpful discussions.
+He would like to thank the referee for valuable suggestions and comments.